maivanquanbk/az204/README.md

 2. Configure remote access to Windown VM

-    To connect to an Azure VM with an RDP client, you will need:
+    To connect to an Azure VM with an RDP client, we will need:
     - The public IP address of the VM (or private if the VM is configured to connect to your network).
     - Port 3389 open on the VM.